mflagel/asdf_multiplat/README.md

 The personal repo of Mathias Flagel: A collection of mostly-multi-platform programs and libraries

 asdf_multiplat is primarily a basic C++ rendering/input/UI/utility codebase that acts as pool of common code between my various projects.
-Most of these side-projects are exploratory, and impulse-driven.
+Most of these side-projects are exploratory and impulse-driven.
 They act as an excuse to learn new and interesting things, be it new C++ features, openGL rendering techniques, or interesting areas of mathematics.

 The project started out in Windows using as much C++11 as MSVC allowed, but almost everything written in 2015+ was done in Linux as a way to explore and understand that environment.